 Autism and Genetics

-This is why multiple medical guidelines, including Amercian Academy of Pediatrics (AAP) and American College of Medical Genetics (ACMG), recommend genetic testing for all children with autism spectrum disorder or developmental delay.
+There are hundreds of genetic conditions in which autism spectrum disorder (ASD) or developmental delay may be the very first sign or symptom.
+This is why multiple medical societies, including the American Academy of Pediatrics (AAP) and American College of Medical Genetics & Genomics (ACMG), have issued guidelines that recommend genetic testing for children with ASD or developmental delay.

 Three medical reasons genetic testing is ordered by doctors

 1. Genetic testing can give a definitive answer to why a child is behind in the developmental milestones.
 DiGeorge syndrome (also called 22q11.2 deletion syndrome), for example, is one of the many genetic conditions that can be identified by genetic testing.

 2. A genetic diagnosis can help provide a roadmap for medical care and therapies that may be more impactful for individuals with that specific genetic condition.
 For example, children with DiGeorge syndrome need to be evaluated for internal birth defects such as heart and kidney issues that we otherwise wouldn’t be aware of.

 3. A genetic diagnosis can help inform how other family members may be impacted.
 For example, one out of every 10 children with DiGeorge syndrome inherited the deletion from a parent who may not have known that he or she also had the condition.
 Other family members may have a recommended medical follow-up if an inherited condition is identified.